jagregory/abrash-black-book/README.md

 Reproduced with permission of Michael Abrash, converted and maintained by [James Gregory](mailto:james@jagregory.com).

+The [Github releases list](https://github.com/jagregory/abrash-black-book/releases) has an Epub and Mobi version available for download, and you can find a mirror of the HTML version at [www.jagregory.com/abrash-black-book](http://www.jagregory.com/abrash-black-book/).

 ## How does this differ from the previously released versions?

 The book is now out of print, and hard to come by.
 Last time I checked it was going for over $200 on ebay.